faizan14/jobs-management/README.md

 ## Development server

-Run `ng serve` for a dev server.
+Run `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## Mock-Json server

+Run `json-server --watch src/db.json`.
+The mockup json file will be hosted on `http://localhost:3000`.
+The server will automatically reload if you make changes to the db.json file.

 ## Code scaffolding